PSU-CSAR/django-ebagis-ui/README.md

    Use npm to install the remaining dependencies bower, gulp, and typings:

-   `npm install -g bower gulp typings`
+   `npm install -g bower gulp typings browser-sync connect-history-api-fallback`

-   Note that I currently use the following versions of these three packages:
+   Note that I currently use the following versions of these packages:

    - bower@1.7.9
    - gulp@3.9.1
    - typings@0.8.1 (note that I plan to migrate to >=1.0)
+   - broswer-sync@2.12.12
+   - connect-history-api-fallback@1.2.0

 3. Clone this repository after `cd`'ing to your desired working directory:
    `git clone git@github.com:PSU-CSAR/django-ebagis-ui.git`